stevendargaville/PFLARE/README.md

 ## GPU support

-If PETSc has been configured with GPU support (e.g., CUDA, Kokkos, etc) then PCPFLAREINV and PCAIR support GPUs.
+If PETSc has been configured with GPU support (e.g., CUDA, HIP, Kokkos) then PCPFLAREINV and PCAIR support GPUs.
 This relies on the matrix and vector types being set correctly by the user, which is typically done through command line options.
 By default the setup/solve occurs on the CPU.
 For example, if we solve the 1D advection problem ``tests/ex86`` using a 30th order GMRES polynomial applied matrix-free with the command line options:

 ``./ex86.o -n 1000 -ksp_type richardson -pc_type pflareinv -pc_pflareinv_type arnoldi -pc_pflareinv_matrix_free -pc_pflareinv_order 30``